rezapps/recept/README.md

 - Rate recipes on a 5-star scale
 - Sidebar menu with links to recipes in the page.

+## Demo
+For a live demo go to https://rezapps.github.io/recept/

 ## Installation

 To run the app, simply clone this repository and open the `index.html` file in your browser.